 I wonder if the locals see the detail of the roof spires?

-The main spire is 68 metres high (over 226') and until the building of the Eiffel Tower was the highest structure in Paris.
+The main spire is 68 metres high (over 226') and until the building of the Eiffel Tower, it was the highest structure in Paris.

-I am sure that whether the locals, like most of us when surrounded by familiar things, see the wonderous detail of the building or not, they just know it it as a holy place, for once inside there can be no doubt of that.
+Whether the locals, like most of us when surrounded by familiar things, ever really marvel at Notre Dame, I don't know.
+However, I am sure that even if the Grand Old Lady is too familar to a wonder to them any more, they know her to provide a holy place, for once inside there can be no doubt of that.

 Notre Dame Paris was one of the first Gothic cathedrals to be built - and one of the first to use Flying Buttresses.

-Flying Buttresses were added to Notre Dame when stress fractures started to appear in the walls during construction.
+It was not for artistic purposes that Flying Buttresses were added to Notre Dame: it was when stress fractures started to appear in the walls during construction.

 With saints and gargoyles everywhere abundant, Notre Dame reminds me of a cake decorator gone wild with a wedding cake.